Office of Consumer Health Insurance (OCHI)

 You have the right to receive coverage for emergency services when a "prudent person" would reasonably believe that your condition is serious enough to require emergency medical attention.

-You have the right to appeal decisions made by your HMO.
+You have the right to appeal decisions made by your insurance company or HMO.

-If you have questions about your rights under the new Act,
+If you have questions about your rights under the Act,

 contact the Office of Consumer Health Insurance